rocket-pool/docs.rocketpool.net/docs/guides/testnet/overview.md

 If you're using [a different setup](../node/install-modes) with an external execution or consensus client, or are running your clients [natively without Docker](../node/install-modes), then you will need to set this up manually:

-- For **Geth**: add `--goerli` to the launch command.
+- For **Geth**: add `--holesky` to the launch command.
-- For **Lighthouse**: add `--network prater` to the launch command.
+- For **Lighthouse**: add `--network holesky` to the launch command.
-- For **Nimbus**: add `--network=prater` to the launch command.
+- For **Nimbus**: add `--network=holesky` to the launch command.
-- For **Prysm**: add `--prater` to the launch command.
+- For **Prysm**: add `--holesky` to the launch command.
-- For **Teku**: add `--network=prater` to the launch command.
+- For **Teku**: add `--network=holesky` to the launch command.
-- For **Lodestar**: prefix the launch command with `LODESTAR_NETWORK=goerli`
+- For **Lodestar**: prefix the launch command with `LODESTAR_NETWORK=holesky`

-Check the next section to learn how to get some test ETH on Goerli, which you'll need to test Rocket Pool out.
+Check the next section to learn how to get some test ETH on Holesky, which you'll need to test Rocket Pool out.

-## Getting Test ETH on Goerli
+## Getting Test ETH on Holesky

-To use the Rocket Pool test network, you'll need ETH on Goerli.
+To use the Rocket Pool test network, you'll need ETH on Holesky.
-Luckily, you can get this for free using a **faucet** - an automated service that will provide you with Goerli ETH to test with.
+Luckily, you can get this for free using a **faucet** - an automated service that will provide you with Holesky ETH to test with.

 ::: warning NOTE
 You will need to provide an Ethereum address in order to receive test ETH.

-If you are just trying to stake your ETH normally and receive rETH, please review the [Staking Guide](../staking/overview) before getting Goerli ETH.
+If you are just trying to stake your ETH normally and receive rETH, please review the [Staking Guide](../staking/overview) before getting Holesky ETH.
 You will be prompted to return here at the appropriate step.

 If you are planning to run a node, please go through the [Node Operator Guide](../node/responsibilities) to set up a node and create a new wallet first.